amrutprabhu/amrutprabhu.github.io/data/blog/2023/distributed-tracing-with-opentelemetry-jaeger-in-spring-boot.md

 The Opentracing project has been archived, as a result of it being merged with OpenCensus to form a single universal framework for application tracing and metrics.

-This new framework is called OpenTelemetry.
+This new framework is called [OpenTelemetry](https://opentelemetry.io/docs/what-is-opentelemetry/).

 OpenTelemetry (OTel) is an open-source framework for collecting and analyzing observability data, like traces and metrics, from distributed systems.
 It provides APIs and libraries for developers to instrument their applications, gain insights into system performance, and integrate with various observability tools.

-You can always read more about OpenTelemetry [here](https://opentelemetry.io/docs/what-is-opentelemetry/).

 Let’s look at how we can send distributed traces to Jaeger using Opentelemetry.